 3. In the Registry Editor window, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Defender

-4. In the entry DisableAntispyware, edit value by right clicking and then setting value data to 1.
+4. In the entry DisableAntispyware, edit the value by right-clicking and then set value data to 1.

 If none of the fixes are working, it may be that your system has been attacked by malware, disrupting PC performance.
 You can detect this by using a lightweight antivirus software and let it scan through your files and applications for the culprit.

 Windows Defender is a very useful tool, and it’s a great addition to Windows 10’s safety features.
 However, if it is causing the high CPU usage and slows down the computer system dramatically, it’s high time to take the steps to ensure that it does not cause further damage.
 A disruption in work because of lags and delayed response can be solved by controlling the Antimalware Service Executable demand on CPU usage.